Mate1Coll/Eurovision_Contest_Analysis/README.md

 ## Results

 The results are plotted in this notebook and presented in the PDF file presentation of this repository.
-All citations are displayed in the PDF presentation.

 ## Citation

 This project uses data from the [Eurovision Dataset](https://github.com/Spijkervet/eurovision-dataset) by [Spijkervet](https://github.com/Spijkervet).
+All citations are displayed at the end of the PDF presentation.